grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 Grafana uses a refresh token to obtain a new access token without requiring the user to log in again.
 If a refresh token doesn't exist, Grafana logs the user out of the system after the access token has expired.

+To configure Generic OAuth to use a refresh token, perform one or both of the following tasks, if required:

-Generic OAuth supports obtaining access tokens by using the refresh token, but the `[auth.generic_oauth]` section should be extended with additional scopes and it should be enabled on the provider side as well.
+- Extend the `[auth.generic_oauth]` section with additional scopes
+- Enable the refresh token on the provider

 ## Set up OAuth2 with Auth0